Brian C. Wimes: Federal judicial service

 On September 22, 2011, President Barack Obama nominated Wimes for district judge of the United States District Court for the Eastern and Western District of Missouri to the seat vacated by Judge Nanette Kay Laughrey, who assumed senior status on August 27, 2011.
 He received a hearing before the Senate Judiciary Committee on November 14, 2011 and his nomination was reported out of committee by a voice vote on December 15, 2011.
 On April 23, 2012, the Senate confirmed his nomination by a 92–1 vote, with Utah Senator Mike Lee casting the lone nay vote.
 He received his commission on April 30, 2012, and was sworn in the same day.
+He became the chief judge of the Western District in 2026.

 Notable cases

 Wimes denied a request for a 19-year-old woman to be present for her father's execution for the death of Officer William McEntee.
 Kevin Johnson Jr. was executed on November 30.
 Missouri law prohibits anyone under 21 from witnessing an execution.

 On March 7, 2023, Wimes found a state law, signed by Governor Mike Parson, regulating cooperation with federal authorities on firearms issues, to be unconstitutional as a violation of the Supremacy Clause.
 Missouri Attorney General Andrew Bailey said he would challenge the decision and Republican congressman Eric Burlison denigrated the decision as being understandable supposedly because Wimes was an appointee of President Barack Obama.